garthmortensen/timeseries-api/README.md

 TODO: toss vertically into air for the full up and down crash pad effect

-TODO: Add async webhooks.
+TODO NOT: Add async webhooks.
 Webhooks are HTTP callbacks that are triggered by specific events.
 They're a way to notify other systems when something happens.

-When a model takes minutes or hours to run, you don't want to keep an HTTP connection open that long.
-Instead:

-1. The client (Django) makes a request to start processing.
-1. Your API immediately returns a job ID and status "processing".
-1. When processing completes, your API calls a webhook URL provided by the client.
-1. The Django application receives the webhook with the results.

-Benefits

-Django can provide immediate feedback to users
-Users don't have to keep browser tabs open during processing Processing continues even if users close their browser The UI can update dynamically when results arrive Failed jobs can be properly handled and reported
+I'm not doing this because of increased complexity and project scope.

 Reproduce [thesis work](https://github.com/garthmortensen/finance/tree/master/15_thesis) as a production-grade api pipeline.